 At 3rd level and above, a clan hunter tracking a mark gains a +4 bonus on Constitution checks made to resist nonlethal damage from a forced march.
 In addition, a clan hunter tracking a mark can increase his own speed by 10 feet, up to a maximum value equal to the mark’s speed.
 This bonus stacks with all other speed increases.
 At 6th level, the speed increase improves to 20 feet and it goes up to 30 feet at 9th level.

-Also at 3rd level, the clan hunter’s reputation within the Clan improves.
+Clan Discount (Ex): The clan hunter’s reputation within the Clan improves.
 The clan hunter receives a 10% discount on any goods purchased within the Clan.
 He receives an additional 10% discount at 6th level, and another at 9th level.
 Up to the DM on what goods a clan hunter can purchase.

 Heightened Perception (Ex)